SimoneCarena/WindSimulatorGP/README.md

 To use a precomputed wind map, in the `"src"` field, two fields have to be specified:
 - the location of the wind field mean map, inside the `"mean"` field
 - the location of the wind field variance map, inside the `"var"` field
+- a scale factor `scale_factor` to modulate the wind speed

 ## Function Generator